The Story of Our Pabst Blue Ribbon Hotel

 The Brewhouse Inn & Suites is a new independent historic Milwaukee hotel projected to open in the spring of 2013.
 And while it’s unique in its market and as a hotel concept, it’s the story of this development that makes it so compelling.

 For more than 150 years, the Pabst Brewery was a main focal point of downtown Milwaukee.
 The brewery closed its doors in 1996, leaving an uncertain future for the downtown block that it occupied.
-In 2006, the brewery complex was purchased by philanthropist Joseph Zilber’s investment group to create The Brewery, a complex that will house residential, office and retail space—and with Brewhouse Inn and Suites, a 90-room all-suite green hotel, as the flagship project.
+In 2006, the brewery complex was purchased by philanthropist Joseph Zilber’s investment group to create The Brewery, a complex that will house residential, office and retail space—and with Brewhouse Inn and Suites, developed by Gorman & Company, Inc., a 90-room all-suite green hotel, as the flagship project.

 Responsible, Sustainable Development